briansunter/site/site/blog/how-to-take-smart-notes-roam-research.md

 > Permanent Notes are directed towards an audience who are ignorant of the thoughts behind the text and unaware of the original context only equipped with a general knowledge of the field.

 The emphasis of the workflow is to generate permanent notes: useful self contained ideas in 1-3 sentences.
 These ideas are potentially useful in different contexts.
-You should think of how these notes relate to existing topics.
+You should think of how these notes relate to existing notes.

 For example:
 > Dunbar's number states that humans can maintain close social relationships with at most 150 people.